Psst: it’s employee stories.

 Secret weapon: You’re already talking to your high performers to create personas.
-When you add uncovering specific stories about their experience at your company, you get double mileage for the effort: persona research and recruitment marketing content.
+When you add uncovering specific stories (not testimonials) about their experience at your company, you get double mileage for the effort: persona research and recruitment marketing content.
 Badge unlocked!

 Employee stories are engaging content for your audience